 Queens' College - 0.2 miles (Historic Building)

-Nearest Accommodation to Little St Mary's, Cambridge:
+Nearest Holiday Cottages to Cambridge, Little St Mary's Church: